 One of the key nutrients needed by the body.
 Usually gained from a varied diet, lower levels of magnesium in food sources mean that more and more people are experiencing a magnesium deficiency.
 Other factors such as certain medications, stringent dieting, alcohol abuse or gluten intolerance can all contribute to lowered levels of magnesium.
 Magnesium is essential for energy production and cell turnover.
 Boosting your levels of magnesium can benefit production of healthy bones, teeth and heart.
 It can also help relax muscles and thereby lessen the chance of incurring an athletic injury.

 An essential amino acid, methionine contains sulphur and is used to produce glutathione, cysteine, creatine and taurine.
-These are necessary for all of the functions of the body, as well as building strong and healthy tissue and eliminating toxins from the body.
+These are necessary for all the functions of the body, as well as building strong and healthy tissue and eliminating toxins.
 Methionine also contributes to the production of collagen, strengthening of muscles and an increase in energy levels.

 Ornithine is an amino acid which is crucial for the elimination of waste from the body and if this process is compromised it can greatly increase levels of toxicity.
 This can cause a lack of energy.

-Another essential amino acid, phenylalanine produces tyrosine that is needed to make adrenaline, dopamine and noradrenalin.
+Another essential amino acid, phenylalanine produces tyrosine that is needed to make adrenaline, dopamine and noradrenaline.

 Not actually an amino acid in itself, taurine is a by-product of two other amino acids.
 Its benefits include boosting energy levels and improving athletic performance and reaction time, making it very popular with athletes.
 Taurine also works as a highly effective antioxidant.